eilara/Rx.pl/README.md

     [[1,Pi],[1,Pj]] - draw a line [Pi,Pj] because user is sketching [[0,Pi],[1,Pi]] - draw a point, which is just the line [Pi,Pi] [[1,Pi],[0,Pi]] - mouse being released, don't draw anything

+We now understand exactly when we need to draw a line, and when we need to do nothing.

 We can find the notifications we need using grep.
 We seek only those buffers where the second event was fired with button pressed: